mtmodesti/mtmodesti/README.md

 - 💬 Ask me about anything you want and i will answer as soon as i can.

-- 📫 How to reach me: You can contact-me in my website: www.marcelomodesti.com - Or e-mail: marcelomodesti1988@gmail.com
+- 📫 How to reach me: You can contact me through the links at the end of this section.

 - 😄 Pronouns: I like to be called by the pronouns He/His